Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] AWS CodePipeline.
 - [ ] AWS CodeDeploy.
 - [ ] AWS Direct Connect.
-- [ ] AWS CloudFormation.
+- [y] AWS CloudFormation.

 **[⬆ Back to Top](#table-of-contents)**

 ### What is an advantage of deploying an application across multiple Availability Zones?

 - [ ] There is a lower risk of service failure if a natural disaster causes a service disruption in a given AWS Region.
-- [ ] The application will have higher availability because it can withstand a service disruption in one Availability Zone.
+- [y] The application will have higher availability because it can withstand a service disruption in one Availability Zone.
 - [ ] There will be better coverage as Availability Zones are geographical^ distant and can serve a wider area.
 - [ ] There will be decreased application latency that will improve the user experience.